pranitha-sridhar/speakOutIsm/README.md

 ## Push Notifications
 Using FCM, notifications can be pushed using Device-to-Device method.
 The student will be notified if:
--They been blocked/unblocked by the user
+- They been blocked/unblocked by the user
--Admin has replied to their complaint
+- Admin has replied to their complaint
--If status of the complaint has been changed
+- If status of the complaint has been changed
--Some other student has commented to their complaint -If their complaint gets deleted by the Admin
+- Some other student has commented to their complaint
+- If their complaint gets deleted by the Admin

 ## Links for sharing
 A particular complaint can be shared to various other social platforms with the help of a link.
 On clicking that link, that particular complaint will be opened all with other corresponding details about the upvotes, downvotes, comments and the conversation (between admin and the owner of the complaint).